 There has long been speculation about what led to the destruction of Atlantis, if we are to say it ever existed.
-Such a demise was surely a cataclysmic event, a tectonic plate shifting or perhaps a terrifying deluge that wiped them off the map – only to leave the traces of their doomed society buried under layers of volcanic ash and sediment at the bottom of the Atlantic Ocean.
+Such a demise would surely have been a cataclysmic event, a tectonic plate shifting or perhaps a terrifying deluge that wiped them off the map — only to leave mere traces of their doomed society buried under layers of volcanic ash and sediment at the bottom of the Atlantic Ocean.

 In the 19th Century, paranormal expert Edgar Cayce claimed he could channel the spirits of this lost civilization.
 He attributed to the Atlantis civilization a powerful crystal, which was the source of much of their technological superiority.

-At about the same time, ideas about the legendary nature of Atlantis were combined with stories of other lost continents, such as Mu and Lemuria, by popular occult fabulists.
+At about the same time, ideas about the legendary nature of Atlantis were combined with stories of other lost continents, such as Mu and Lemuria, by other occult fabulists.

 In our time, the allure of Atlantis is undiminished, as evidenced by the popular Sci-Fi Show, Stargate Atlantis.
 What is it about this subject which we find so compelling?

-First we must ask the obvious question – did Atlantis really exist?
+First comes the obvious question — did Atlantis really exist?
 If so, where would it have most likely been?
 Why did it disappear?
 Are parts of its magical culture preserved in contemporary cultures?
 These and other questions continue to vex us.

 As legend would have it, well over 11,000 years ago there existed an island nation in the middle of the Atlantic Ocean populated by a noble and powerful race.
 Atlantis experts believe the civilization flourished from about 60,000 to 11,000 BCE.

 Plato’s portrait of Atlantis depicts a harmonious island, a place where nature generously provided all manner of flora and fauna for the people who called themselves Atlanteans.
-The climate was conducive to two crops every year and because of that, Atlanteans were never in want.
+The climate was conducive to two crops every year and because of that, Atlanteans never knew want.

-The island was divided into 10 kingdoms, each ruled by a king since in earlier times Poseidon (the first king) had five sets of twins who inherited the Atlantean empire.
+The island was divided into ten kingdoms, each ruled by a king since in earlier times.
+The first king, Poseidon, begat five sets of twins who inherited the Atlantean empire.

 Kings had full powers in their kingdom over people and things; the arrangement was similar to that of the Incas of South America.
 The capital city, built by the god Poseidon, flourished in a highland surrounded by mountains.

-The city's plan was fascinating: the acropolis, on a high relief, was encircled by three canals of water and two rings of land.
+The city's plan was fascinating: the acropolis was encircled by three canals of water and two rings of land.

-The outer ring of land was reinforced by walls clad in copper, the second by walls covered by tin.
-The wall encircling the acropolis glittered of “orichalcum,” a legendary metal now lost, and reputed to be second in value only to gold.
+The outer land ring was reinforced by walls clad in copper, the second by walls covered by tin.
+The wall encircling the acropolis glittered with “orichalcum,” a legendary metal now lost, and reputed to be second in value only to gold.

 Ships navigated through the canals, which had locks and gates.
 The rings of land were linked through bridges.
 The walls featured guard towers to help protect the populace.
 Multicolored stones and metals were the main bricks of Atlantis architecture.
 Houses were built with three different kinds of stone: white, red and black.